 Our study abroad and study away programs offer some of the most powerful, formative experiences of our students' education.

-For more information on joining trips (some are open to the public), contact Bastyr Admissions at admissions[at]bastyr[dot]edu or (425) 602-3090.
+For more information on joining trips (some are open to the public), contact Student Services at studentservices[at]bastyr[dot]edu or (425) 602-3090.

 Acupuncture and Oriental Medicine China Externship

 Annual trip to China (master's students in September, doctoral trip in May-June)

 This four-week intensive enables students to study in the hospitals of two of the top traditional medicine universities in China, Chengdu University of Traditional Chinese Medicine and Shanghai University of Traditional Chinese Medicine.
 Students spend their mornings shadowing senior doctors and seeing patients.
 In the afternoon, they attend lectures by senior doctors in their area of specialty.
 Students also explore the rich culture of China on weekend trips to Mount Emei, a famous Buddhist site; Mount Qingcheng, a famous Taoist mountain; the Chengdu panda park; and Hangzhou, a city renowned for its natural beauty.
 (See more information on the trip.)

 Spa Medicine in Germany